304 not modified

 Advanced

-Technically, 304 Not Modified is triggered when a client sends conditional requests using headers such as If-Modified-Since or If-None-Match.
-If the server determines the resource has not been updated, it responds with the 304 code and no message body.
-The client then loads the cached version.
+304 Not Modified is triggered when a client sends conditional requests using headers such as If-Modified-Since or If-None-Match.
+If the server confirms the resource has not changed, it responds with the 304 code and no message body, allowing the client to load the cached version.

-This mechanism is widely used in content delivery networks (CDNs), proxies, and caching layers to minimize unnecessary data transfers.
-Proper cache configuration requires setting headers such as ETag, Cache-Control, and Last-Modified to manage validation accurately.
-Advanced implementations integrate with performance optimization strategies for large-scale websites.
+This mechanism is widely applied in content delivery networks (CDNs), proxies, and caching layers to minimize redundant data transfers.
+Effective cache configuration requires headers such as ETag, Cache-Control, and Last-Modified to ensure accurate validation.
+Advanced use cases integrate with performance optimization strategies for large-scale websites.

 Metrics